 Tri-Lakes Cares strives to meet basic medical needs of clients through our Neighborhood Nurse Center made possible through our partnership with Penrose-St. Francis / Centura Health.

-Due to liability issues, Tri-Lakes Cares can not accept any prescription medications.
+Due to liability issues, Tri-Lakes Cares cannot accept any over-the counter medications or prescription medications.

 How to dispose of Prescription Medications properly.

 - Check your prescription for recommended disposal directions.

 - If you would like more information about turning your medications in, call:

 - Walgreens @ 3480 N. Academy Blvd, Colorado Springs – 719-380-9438

 - Mission Medical Clinic, Colorado Springs – 719-219-3402

 - Monument Police Department – 719-481-3253.
 There is a medical disposal bin located in the Monument Police Department at the Monument Town Hall.

 - If you plan on disposing of your drugs follow these instructions: